digital-asset/daml/daml-foundations/daml-tools/daml-extension/extension_guide.md

-# DAML Syntax Highlighter Guide
+# DAML Syntax Highlighter Dev Guide

 In depth explanation syntax highlighting can be found on VS Code [website](https://code.visualstudio.com/api/language-extensions/syntax-highlight-guide).
-This doc contains a short guide and explanations of choices made for DAML plugin.
+This document contains a short guide and explanations of choices made for DAML plugin.

 ## Overview